wright-group/WrightTools/docs/data.rst

 Channel
 ```````

+The :class:`WrightTools.data.Channel` class contains the n-dimensional signals.
+A single data object may contain multiple channels corresponding to different detectors or measurement schemes.
-Channels contain the n-dimensional data itself.
-They have the following key attributes:
+Channels have the following key attributes:

 =========================================  ==========================================================
 attribute                                   description